caseygirlyn/Team-Profile-Generator/README.md

     - **Engineer**: Name, Employee ID, Email Address and Github Username
     - **Intern**: Name, Employee ID, Email Address and School

-- Generates an HTML file displaying team profiles.
+- When a user decides to finish building their team, they exit the application and the HTML is generated displaying software engineering team profiles.

 ## Installation